Tuesday, June 30, 2009

 Upon exiting the train station, we passed a crippled African who was panhandling.
 I felt guilty about not stopping to drop a few coins in his can and pray for him.
 So, on our way back, we looked for him, but he was gone.
 I had missed my first opportunity to reach out and help someone in Zimbabwe.
 I made a silent promise to myself that I would not be so preoccupied that I would pass up such an opportunity again.

-The next morning our train pulled into Harare at about 9:00.
-The customs officer had forgotten to clear our luggage when we stopped in Bulawayo.
+The next morning (Saturday), our train pulled into Harare at about 9:00 am.
+The customs officer had forgotten to clear our luggage when we stopped in Bulawayo the day before.
 I would have to take a taxi to the airport to clear customs since there was no customs officer at the Harare train station.
 So, I sent Pegi ahead in a taxi with our two bags of winter clothes to the Jameson Hotel.
 I climbed in another taxi for the 30 minute ride to the airport.
 We had to hurry as the train station would close until Monday within the hour!
-I cleared customs at the airport, returning to the baggage car just a few minutes before 10:00.
+I cleared customs at the airport, returning to the baggage car just a few minutes before 10:00 am.
 By this time, all the bags had been unloaded.
 Ours were not there!
 Apparently, during one of the car and engine changes in Bulawayo, the baggage car with our luggage had been connected to a train that would not arrive until Monday morning!

 When I finally got to the Jameson, Pegi was already showering in anticipation of my arrival with our first change of clothes in three days.
-The only thing we could do was get dressed in our travel-weary clothes and hit the stores before the closed at noon.
-We hustled over to Greaterman’s, a department store and purchased several changes of clothes to get us through the weekend.
+The only thing we could do was get dressed in our travel-weary clothes and hit the stores before they closed at noon.
+We hustled over to Greaterman’s department store and purchased several changes of clothes to get us through the weekend.

 The sales clerk at Greaterman’s was an African Christian.
 Hearing our story of our arrival, she personally welcomed us to Zimbabwe as missionaries and invited us to visit the church she attended.
 Well, so far so good!

 After changing into our new clothes, we treated ourselves to lunch at the Sandawana Room Grill in the Jameson.
-The Sandawana Room had been the location of my first meal in Rhodesia and a weekend favorite during our Rhodesian days.
+The Sandawana Room had been the location of my first meal in Rhodesia and a weekend favorite during our Rhodesian days [24 — Two eggs Boss?
+You sure?].
 It would remain our favorite place for the rest of our time in Zimbabwe.
-For us, the Jameson was home in Africa.
+For us, the Jameson was still home in Africa.

 Next: “Kalanyoni” -- The Call of the Bird